SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

   return <h2>Post Number: {id}</h2>;
 }
 ```
+📌 Note:
+❌ getStaticPaths are NOT used in the Next.js App Router (/app),These methods belong only to the old Pages Router (/pages)
+✅ In the App Router, we use: generateStaticParams

 **Q6: Difference between pages and app router?
 Why App Router is preferred over Pages Router?**
 - Pages router: uses /pages directory, older version.